 The 2016 Ozone Plan (2016 Plan) is the eighth triennial update to the initial state Air Quality Attainment Plan adopted by the Santa Barbara County Air Pollution Control District (District) Board of Directors in 1991 (other updates were done in 1994, 1998, 2001, 2004, 2007, 2010, and 2013).
-Each of the Santa Barbara County plan updates have implemented an "every feasible measure" strategy to ensure continued progress toward attainment of the state ozone standards.
-Since 1992, Santa Barbara County has adopted or amended rules implementing more than 25 control measures aimed at reducing emissions at stationary sources.
+Each of the Santa Barbara County plan updates have implemented an "every feasible measure" strategy to ensure continued progress toward attainment of the state ozone standards.1 Since 1992, Santa Barbara County has adopted or amended rules implementing more than 25 control measures aimed at reducing emissions at stationary sources.
 These measures have substantially reduced ozone precursor pollutants (nitrogen oxides, or NOx, and reactive organic compounds, or ROCs).
-This strategy has successfully improved the County's air quality so we now attain the state 1-hour ozone standard.
+This strategy has successfully improved the County's air quality so that we now meet the state 1-hour ozone standard.
 While we have yet to attain the state 8-hour ozone standard, we are getting closer.
+In order to be designated attainment, air quality measurements must show that both the 1-hour and the 8-hour standards are not violated.